-IF YOU ARE IN GRIEF… try whatever form below resonates with you!
+IF YOU ARE IN A TIME OF GRIEF… my hope is that this page brings you tools to find comfort.
+Try whatever form below resonates with you!
 We ALL heal differently and you must honor what works FOR YOU.

 And lastly there is a video of a dance I choreographed that embodies grief, a visual and visceral experience to help heal the grief.